Solid Waste and Recycling

 What Influences Waste and Recycling?

 Reducing solid waste levels requires commitment from individuals, corporations, and the government.
 In the last few decades, greater emphasis has been placed on protecting the sustainability of natural resources, preventing contamination of the environment, and reducing excess garbage.
+Increasingly, public venues and events make recycling receptacles available as a matter of course, while some communities -- for example, the metro Richmond area -- are broadening the types of plastic and other trash that can be processed through their recycling programs.

 What is the State's Role?